slezica/naturally/README.md

 Feels natural, right?

 # Writing XML
-I have not yet implemented XML creation, but I intend to use [http://en.wikipedia.org/wiki/Autovivification](autovivification) to make it as dead simple as reading.
+I have not yet implemented XML creation, but I intend to heavily use [autovivification](http://en.wikipedia.org/wiki/Autovivification) to make it as dead simple as reading.